exoscale/raven/README.md

 #### Unreleased

+- Made the client async by default, "fire and forget".
 - Added an add-exception! helper to allow building payload by threading
 - Allow passing event_id through payload or context
 - Helper to create HTTP payloads from ring-compliant request maps